choppymaster/shone-bot/README.md

 ### Starting

-* You need to execute the script `pm2 start index.js`.

-* That's it!
-You can start your bot.
+After following the above steps, you can start the bot with `node .`.

 ## contributing